ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # }
 ```

-The answer is an educated guess, but is not accurate: although it was located just outside of Italy's territorial waters, the official language of this short-lived [micronation](https://en.wikipedia.org/wiki/Republic_of_Rose_Island) was Esperanto.
+The answer is an educated guess, but is not accurate: although it was located just outside of Italy's territorial waters, acording to [Wikipedia](https://en.wikipedia.org/wiki/Republic_of_Rose_Island) the official language of this short-lived micronation was Esperanto.

 How can we get ChatGPT to reply to such a question properly?
 One way is to make it "cheat" by providing the answer as part of the question.
 In fact, `PromptBuilder` is designed to serve exactly this usecase.